Detroit public library

 2001

-During 2001, Detroit, Michigan, will celebrate its tricentennial—a 300-year history rich in culture, ethnic diversity, politics, industry, and commerce.
-As part of that celebration, the Downtown Branch of the Detroit Public Library, currently closed, plans to reopen its doors to the public.
+During 2001, Detroit, Michigan, celebrated its tricentennial—a history of 300 years, rich in culture, ethnic diversity, politics, industry, and commerce.
+As part of that celebration, the Downtown Branch of the Detroit Public Library, previously closed, planned to reopen its doors to the public.

-The renovation work will include restoring the exterior; installing new windows; adapting the existing building plan to meet the requirements of the owner’s new program (branch library, special collection, Internet lab); and compliance with current building, life safety, and accessibility codes.
+The renovation work included restoring the exterior, installing new windows, adapting the existing building plan to meet the requirements of the owner’s new program (branch library, special collection, Internet lab), and compliance with current building, life safety, and accessibility codes.